igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 * *3rd Gen:* 1000 kilobases
 * *Other*: 30 kilobases

 You can adjust the above settings in the *View > Preferences* window.
-Click on the *RNA* tab to set the default threshold for RNA-seq data; the *Third Gen* for long-read data; and *Alignments* for other sequening types.
+Click on the *RNA* tab to set the default threshold for RNA-seq data; the *Third Gen* for long-read data; and *Alignments* for other sequencing types.

 !!! tip " "
     If you have low coverage data, you can provide a larger visibility range threshold.
 Or for deep coverage, you might want to provide a smaller visibility range threshold.